dylan-lang/melange/documentation/source/function-clauses.rst

    ``void``.
 Although you may specify any boolean literal, the only meaningful value is ``#t``.

+``map-error-result:``
+   specifies that ``import-value`` should be called to map the result value to the named type, but the actual result value should be ignored.
+This is useful for wrapping C APIs which return error codes that should signal conditions when an error occurs.

 ``equate-argument:``
    overrides the default interpretation of some argument's type.
 The argument may be specified by name or